 Each year I ask thousands of Executives two questions:

 - How many of you connect face to face with your customers at an executive level?

 - How many of you do it as often as you know you should?

 In any audience, about half the hands go up for the first question.
 Less than 10% of the hands are still up after the second.
-And if you can get a leg up on this, you’re going to differentiate yourself from your competitors, lock in customer loyalty and retention, and skyrocket growth, because
+If you can get a leg up on this, you’re going to differentiate yourself from your competitors, lock in customer loyalty and retention, and skyrocket growth, because:

 - Retaining just 5% more of your customers can drive a 95% increase to your bottom line.